gbganalyst/forstringr/README.md

 The goal of **forstringr** is to enable complex string manipulation in
 R. The package combines the power of stringr with other manipulation packages such as dplyr and tidyr.
-Just like in the stringr package, every function in forstringr begins with `str_`.
+Just like in the stringr package, most functions in `forstringr` begins with `str_`.

 ## Installation